Project-OSRM/osrm-backend/docs/profiles.md

-destination.lua   | Function for finding relevant destination tags maxspeed.lua      | Function for determining maximum speed guidance.lua      | Function for processing guidance attributes
+destination.lua   | Function for finding relevant destination tags maxspeed.lua      | Function for determining maximum speed guidance.lua      | Function for processing guidance attributes local_trunks.lua  |Function to check trunk roads for access based on country

 They all return a table of functions when you use `require` to load them.
 You can either store this table and reference its functions later, or if you need only a single function you can store that directly.